GameFunns98/Nucleares-automation/README.md

 # Nucleares Automation Dashboard

-This project provides a simple Flask-based dashboard for the game **Nucleares**.
+This project provides a Flask-based dashboard for the game **Nucleares**.
 It connects to the in-game webserver to monitor reactor variables and display them in real time.
-A basic alarm system and graph are included as a starting point for further automation.
+A basic alarm system, charts and control examples are included as a starting point for further automation.

 ## Features

 - Polls the game's webserver for selected variables.
-- Displays current values and active alarms.
+- Displays current values and active alarms with automatic updates.
-- Shows a line graph of core temperature.
+- Charts for core temperature and pressure using Chart.js.
+- Simple controls to trigger an in-game message or emergency stop.
+- Styled with Bootstrap for a cleaner look.
 - Placeholder thresholds for alarms and a framework for adding full automation.

 ## Requirements